pdupub/pdu.pub/src/content/docs/matrix/index.md

 - a memory system that provides continuity, experience, identity context, and relationships
 - a reasoning system that interprets the present under the constraints of that memory

 An agent should not answer from a blank identity.
 Before reasoning, the runtime should reconstruct who the agent is, what it has experienced, what relationship it has with the current user, what resources and boundaries it has, and what goals are active.
+Important claims should remain traceable to raw evidence rather than being stabilized as unsupported memory.

 ## Current Direction